 When portions of land parcels are sold, the cost of land is determined by computing an average area unit cost at the date in which land was acquired, which is then applied to the total area sold.
-Sale of air and surface rights to land is recognized as sale of land.
+Sales of air and surface rights, if any, to land is recognized as sale of land.